 Dr. James Solomon, MD

 As a result of these research projects, Dr. Solomon has over 125 publications and presentations.
 The research has been presented at multiple international meetings held within the US and Europe.
-Publications have included one article published in the New England Journal of Medicine concerning the treatment with vismodigeb of locally advanced and metastatic basal cell carcinoma.
+Publications have included one article published in the New England Journal of Medicine (NEJM) concerning the treatment with vismodigeb of locally advanced and metastatic basal cell carcinoma.
 Several others have been published in the Journal of the America Academy of Dermatology (JAAD), Cutis, JAMA-Derm and other renowned dermatology journals.

 Dr. Solomon actively works on committees and projects with multiple patient advocacy groups, including the National Alopecia Areata Foundation and the Basal Cell Carcinoma Nevus Life Support Network.
 He competed the Uniform Protocol Project of the National Alopecia Areata Foundation (NAAF) which is being used by NAAF to facilitate initiating clinical treatment development projects at pharmaceutical companies.
 This was a precedence setting project wherein a patient advocacy group has gained FDA support to draft uniform protocols that will have IRB and FDA approval in concept for clinical trials to develop treatments for patients with alopecia areata.